donchesworth/pytorch-quik/README.md

 ### Logging

-This isn't true logging, but a good place to talk about the progress bar and metrics.
+This isn't true logging (though there is some), but this is a good place to talk about the progress bar and metrics.
 If your training/validation is distributed, your loss will eventually be aggregated with ring-all reduce on each GPU, so it doesn't matter on which one you calculate loss.
 So, I make your GPU 0 your "logger" GPU, and it will be the one with `tr.world.is_logger = True`.
 When you see this used, it's just telling the progress bar to be drawn, or the metrics to be calculated.

 #### tqdm Progress Bar